foreverallama/readmat/docs/subsystem_data_format.md

 The data within this element contains a 4 byte header indicating MAT-file version and Endianness, and a single data element of `mxSTRUCT` type.
 This data element contains a single field `MCOS`.
 However, the contents of this field are empty.

 My guess is MATLAB is using some kind of recursive function to write the subsystem data, popping out objects from a buffer as they are written, resulting in this empty data element at the end.

+There are still quite a few unknowns which could use some reverse engineering.
+I have detailed these in [unknowns.md](./unknowns.md).
+If anyone wants to contribute to this, pelase do open an issue!